google/go-cloud/internal/website/content/howto/blob/data.md

 ---

-Once you have [opened a bucket][] for the storage provider you want, you can store and access data from them using the standard Go I/O patterns.
+Once you have [opened a bucket][] for the storage provider you want, you can store and access data from it using the standard Go I/O patterns.

 [opened a bucket]: {{< ref "./open-bucket.md" >}}